Is your website working against you?

 I was judged by my website.
 You are judged by yours as well.

 The truth was hard to hear.
-I’d just lost out on a potential new coaching client.
+I’d just lost out on a potential client.
 I didn’t have TIME to re-develop my site.
 And I was working under the impression that a lot of small business people have: any website is better than no website at all.
-Even though, as a marketing coach and educator, I KNOW differently.
+Even though, as a marketing advisor, I KNOW differently.

 My site at the time wasn’t “bad” as much as it was out of date.
 I was in transition between working with one target audience and another.
 The blog posts weren’t relevant to the people I was trying to attract now.
 My About page was personal, not professional.
 The services page was out of date.